Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 **Prerequisite:** Level 5+ Warlock

 As a Bonus Action, you can surround yourself with a magical aura that looks like buzzing flies.
 The aura extends 5 feet from you in every direction, but not through total cover.
-It lasts until you're incapacitated or you dismiss it as a bonus action.
+It lasts until you're incapacitated or you dismiss it as a Bonus Action.

 The aura grants you advantage on Charisma (Intimidation) checks but disadvantage on all other Charisma checks.
 Any other creature that starts its turn in the aura takes poison damage equal to your Charisma modifier (minimum of 0 damage).